homemadearcade/zero/todo/9_FEEDBACKTODO.md

 ---

-Player in editing game starts of invisible so we can make it invisible after BG color select
+Player in editing game starts off invisible so we can make it invisible after BG color select

 --

 Credits Links are broken

 --